Riruru612/Agentic_AI/README.md

 It is achieved by making the use of large language models (LLMs), tool integration with structure, and systems memory to design scalable and intelligent workflows.
 It is designed to grow and support more business functions in the future.

-FinNexus AI shows how Agentic AI can go beyond simple chatbots and become a powerful decision-support system.
+Finvexis AI shows how Agentic AI can go beyond simple chatbots and become a powerful decision-support system.
 By combining automation, reasoning, and domain expertise, the platform helps businesses reduce manual work and make better, data-driven decisions.